Hong Kong

 1975-83 currency floating; some financial markets developed and active but monetary instruments underdeveloped and little monetary policy (no central bank) unstructured discretion UD

-1984-2017 currency board on USD; various improvements over time in currency board arrangements and in monetary control, including establishment of Hong Kong Monetary Authority 1993 and ‘strong-side convertibility undertaking’ from 2005; monetary policy operates partly via liquidity facility/discount window on bank liquidity and interbank interest rates, later also through transactions in Exchange Fund bills and notes; limited lender of last resort function; major support for stock market in August 1998; active response to Global Financial Crisis, later use of macroprudential policies; Hong Kong business cycle remains more closely synchronised with US than with Mainland China augmented currency board ACB
+1984-2023 currency board on USD from October 1983, under Hong Kong Monetary Authority established April 1993; various improvements over time in currency board arrangements and in monetary control, including establishment of ‘strong-side convertibility undertaking’ as well as weak side (i.e. upper as well as lower band) in 2005; monetary policy operates partly via liquidity facility/discount window on bank liquidity and interbank interest rates, later also through transactions in Exchange Fund bills and notes; limited lender of last resort function; major support for stock market in August 1998; active response to GFC, later use of macroprudential policies; as of 2017 Hong Kong business cycle remains more closely synchronised with US than with Mainland China; 2014-20 social unrest and political tensions; strong fiscal response to Covid-19; growing financial linkages to Mainland China augmented currency board ACB